-Review AN-00125: Considerations for Operation within the 260 – 470MHz Band, AN-00126: Considerations for Operation within the 902 – 928MHz Band, AN-00128: Data and bidirectional Transmissions under Part 15.231 and FCC Title 47 for more information.
-A resource document containing a hard copy of the application notes ships with every Linx evaluation kit.
+Review AN-00125: Considerations for Operation within the 260 – 470MHz Band, AN-00126: Considerations for Operation within the 902 – 928MHz Band, AN-00128: Data and bidirectional Transmissions under Part 15.231, FCC Resource Document and FCC Title 47 for more information.
 You may obtain a hard copy of FCC Title 47 from your local government bookstore or from the Government Printing Office in Washington.

 What you really want is a better receiver, not a transmitter.
 The FCC limits the output power of all transmitters to about 0dBm (varies with frequency and modulation) in the ISM band, so you can’t get a more powerful transmitter and still be legal.
 The only place for improvement is on the receive side.
 This is exactly what gives the LR Series its exceptional range: a receiver that is potentially up to 20dB more sensitive than our previous line, the LC Series.
 With a doubling of range with every 6dB of sensitivity gained, the LR provides a significant improvement in range over the LC Series.